 b.
 Parties and events must be booked at least 7 days in advance, using the Heathfield Centre booking diary kept in Reception.
 Allocations will normally be on a 'first come, first served' basis.
 However, we reserve the right to use our discretion if there are conflicting bookings.

 c.
-Guests should arrive and leave via the Heathfield Centre doors, not through Reception.
+Non-resident guests should arrive and leave via the Heathfield Centre doors, not through Reception.

 d.
-Guests (maximum 50) must sign the Heathfield Centre visitors register on arrival, in case of an emergency.
+Non-resident guests (maximum 50) must sign the Heathfield Centre visitors register on arrival, in case of an emergency.

 f.
 Keep the noise levels down.
 Our neighbours in Pockthorpe Gate are not far away and are entitled not to be disturbed.